 Several proposals have been floated in this thread, but none have had all the details fleshed out, at least not enough for an up-or-down vote.
 Yet we're also not saying anything new now; we're just reiterating what has been said before.
 So the best thing at this point would probably be for further posts to contain either a complete specification for the proposed behavior, or a patch.
 Then at least we'd have a definite action to take (i.e., get consensus on the specification, or apply and test the patch).

 Contrast the second approach with the first.
 The second way does not draw a line between you and the others, or accuse them of taking the discussion into a spiral.
 It talks about "we", which is important whether or not you actually participated in the thread before now, because it reminds everyone that even those who have been silent thus far still have a stake in the thread's outcome.
-It describes why the thread is going nowhere, but does so without pejoratives or judgements—it just dispassionately states some facts.
-Most importantly, it offers a positive course of action, so that instead of people feeling like discussion is being closed off (a restriction against which they can only be tempted to rebel), they will feel as if they're being offered a way to take the conversation to a more constructive level.
-This is a standard people will naturally want to meet.
+It describes why the thread is going nowhere, but does so without pejoratives or judgements — it just dispassionately states some facts.
+Most importantly, it offers a positive course of action, so that instead of people feeling like discussion is being closed off (a restriction against which they can only be tempted to rebel), they will feel as if they're being offered a way to take the conversation to a more constructive level, if they're willing to make the effort.
+This is a standard that most productive people will naturally want to meet.

-You won't always want a thread to make it to the next level of constructiveness—sometimes you'll want it to just go away.
+Sometimes you'll be equally happy if a thread either makes it to the next level of constructiveness or just goes away.
 The purpose of your post, then, is to make it do one or the other.
 If you can tell from the way the thread has gone so far that no one is actually going to take the steps you suggested, then your post effectively shuts down the thread without seeming to do so.
 Of course, there isn't any foolproof way to shut down a thread, and even if there were, you wouldn't want to use it.
 But asking participants to either make visible progress or stop posting is perfectly defensible, if done diplomatically.
 Be wary of quashing threads prematurely, however.
 Some amount of speculative chatter can be productive, depending on the topic, and asking for it to be resolved too quickly will stifle the creative process, as well as make you look impatient.

 Don't expect any thread to stop on a dime.
 There will probably still be a few posts after yours, either because mails got crossed in the pipe, or because people want to have the last word.
 This is nothing to worry about, and you don't need to post again.
 Just let the thread peter out, or not peter out, as the case may be.
 You can't have complete control; on the other hand, you can expect to have a statistically significant effect across many threads.

 Although discussion can meander in any topic, the probability of meandering goes up as the technical difficulty of the topic goes down.
-After all, the greater the technical difficulty, the fewer participants can really follow what's going on.
-Those who can are likely to be the most experienced developers, who have already taken part in such discussions thousands of times before, and know what sort of behavior is likely to lead to a consensus everyone can live with.
+After all, the greater the technical complexity, the fewer participants can really follow what's going on.
+Those who can are likely to be the most experienced developers, who have already taken part in such discussions many times before, and know what sort of behavior is likely to lead to a consensus everyone can live with.

 The principle that the amount of discussion is inversely proportional to the complexity of the topic has been around for a long time, and is known informally as the Bikeshed Effect.
 Here is Poul-Henning Kamp's explanation of it, from a now-famous post made to BSD developers: